veo-labs/openveo-plugin-generator/docs/compilation.md

 You can compile the back end SASS files using the following command:

-    grunt compass:dist
+    npm run build:scss

 Or you can watch SASS files changes using the following command:

-    grunt
+    npm run watch

-# Compiling JavaScript files
+# Compiling for production

-You'll probably want to compile AngularJS files, in production, for better performance.
+You'll probably want to also compile AngularJS files along with SASS files, for production, for better performance.
 You can do it using:

-    grunt prod
+    npm run build